MCC zonal office in Surathkal to get new building

-President of Taxation, Finance and Appeals Standing Committee Shobha Rajesh said that the new building of the MCC zonal office at Surathkal will be developed at a cost of Rs 2 crore sanctioned by the government under Mahathma Gandhi Nagara Vikasa Yojana.
-The work order for the building work will be issued shortly and the new building will be ready by next financial year.
+President of Taxation, Finance and Appeals Standing Committee Shobha Rajesh said that the new building of the MCC zonal office in Surathkal will be built at a cost of Rs 2 crore.

+“The amount has been sanctioned by the government under Mahatma Gandhi Nagara Vikasa Yojane.
+The work order for the building work will be issued shortly and the new building will be ready by the next financial year,” said Shobha Rajesh, while presenting the budget for 2022-23 at Mangaluru City Corporation (MCC) council hall on Friday.

-Presenting the budget for 2022-23, she said that there are 2,05,003 properties in the MCC limits and the MCC is expecting revenue of Rs 80 crore from property tax under the self-assessment scheme (SAS) during 2022-23.
-Priority will be given to collect service fees from the educational institutions that are exempted from paying property tax.
-Steps will be taken to mobilise the resources by checking on those who failed to pay taxes through a vigilance squad monitored by Deputy Commissioner (Revenue).
+She said that there are over 2,05,003 properties in the MCC limits and the MCC is expecting revenue of Rs 80 crore from property tax under the self-assessment scheme (SAS) during 2022-23.
+Priority will be given to collect service fees from educational institutions that are exempted from paying property tax.

+The vigilance squad monitored by the deputy commissioner (revenue) will take steps to mobilise the resources by collecting tax from defaulters, she added.

+She said to control the unauthorised advertisements and hoardings, new rules will be framed and an advertisement bylaw will be prepared.

 Restrooms

-The MCC will construct restrooms for the UGD employees working in all the wet wells coming under MCC limits.
-Priority will be given to the safety of the employees.
+MCC will construct restrooms for UGD employees working in all the wet wells coming under MCC limits.
+Priority will be given to the safety of employees, said Shobha.

 To make wet wells and STP eco-friendly, 30 saplings will be planted in and around each wet well and STPs.
-By placing a tree guard, the saplings will be maintained by the MCC.
-A commendation letter 'Swacchateya Sainika' will be handed over to the building owners who install septic tanks in the private buildings.
+By placing a tree guard, the saplings will be maintained by MCC, she added.

+A commendation letter ‘Swacchateya Sainika’ will be handed over to building owners who instal septic tanks in private buildings, she said.

-The Presidents said that the work on Kadri commercial complex and Kankanady market will be completed by the next financial year.
-Rs 1.50 crore has been earmarked for the development of parks and Rs 2 crore has been earmarked for the development of crematorium.
-Mayor Premananda Shetty presided.
+Shobha said that the work on Kadri commercial complex and Kankanady market will be completed by the next financial year, while Rs 1.50 crore was released for the development of parks and Rs 2 crore was earmarked for the development of the crematorium.

 Follow us on Facebook | Twitter | Dailymotion | YouTube